PerttuHamalainen/LLMCode/readme.md

 ### Citation

-If you use this package for your research, please cite the paper:
+If you use LLMCode for your research, please cite the paper:

     @inproceedings{10.1145/3544548.3580688,
     author = {H\"{a}m\"{a}l\"{a}inen, Perttu and Tavast, Mikke and Kunnari, Anton},